Student Code of Conduct

 6. Procedural Interview

 6.1 Students alleged to have violated the Prohibited Conduct Section of the Code must contact the Hearing Officer to schedule a Procedural Interview within five business days of receiving written notice.
+Procedural interviews must occur within ten business days of receiving written notice unless a written request for extension has been granted by the hearing officer.

 6.2 Students who fail to contact the Hearing Officer to schedule the Procedural Interview within the five business day period outlined in Item 6.1 will be considered to have elected to proceed with a Disciplinary Conference under the Student Disciplinary Procedures.
 Students who fail to appear for a scheduled Procedural Interview will be considered to have elected to proceed with a Disciplinary Conference.